hamadalifaizer/Secure_chat_app/README.md

 ## THIS CHAT APP CONTAINS BACKDOORS

 ## Description
 A secure chat system utilizing a standardized protocol (WebSockets).
 This application ensures secure and private communication between users with features like public and private messaging, user authentication, and message encryption.
+The architecture of the Chat App is designed to ensure secure, real-time communication between multiple clients and servers.
+The design includes layers for user interface, communication, encryption, and configuration management.
 The application uses python gui making it easier to use.

 ## Features
 - **Public and Private Messaging:** Users can send messages to the public chat or privately to specific users.